aws/karpenter-provider-aws/website/content/en/v0.27.2/concepts/settings.md

   # The maximum length of a batch window.
 The longer this is, the more pods we can consider for provisioning at one
   # time which usually results in fewer but larger nodes.
   batchMaxDuration: 10s
-  # The maximum amount of time with no new pending pods that if exceeded ends the current batching window.
+  # The maximum amount of time with no new ending pods that if exceeded ends the current batching window.
 If pods arrive
   # faster than this time, the batching window will be extended up to the maxDuration.
 If they arrive slower, the pods
   # will be batched separately.
   batchIdleDuration: 1s